Achievable logoAchievable logo

 Municipal and corporate bonds

-There are some exceptions to these settlement times depending on the specific type of bond and how the trade is accomplished, but the Series 7 usually sticks to these generalities.
+There are exceptions to these settlement times depending on the specific bond and how the trade is executed, but the Series 7 typically tests these general rules.

-You may be asked through what system these trades clear, but you won’t need to know much beyond their name.
-Municipal and corporate trades settle through the Clearing House system, which is also the system you utilize for your personal banking.
+You may be asked which system these trades clear through, but you won’t need to know much beyond the names.
+Municipal and corporate trades settle through the Clearing House system (the same system used for many everyday banking transactions).
 US Government trades settle through the Federal Funds system.

 Key points